 Marble Run With an Inclined Plane

-A marble run is fun to make for kids to explore an inclined plane.
+Kids will have fun exploring an inclined plane with this simple marble run.
 This activity is easy to set up with recycled cardboard, and provides hands-on STEAM learning for kids from toddler to kindergarten.

 STEAM = Science + Technology + Engineering + Art + Math